About the Center

-The programs of CASVA include fellowships, meetings, research, and publications.
+The programs of the Center for Advanced Study in the Visual Arts include fellowships, internships, meetings, research, and publications.
 These are privately funded through endowments and grants to the National Gallery of Art.

 The permanent staff includes three deans, an administrator, and seven support staff members.
 In addition, postdoctoral research associates support the research projects of the Center’s deans and professors.